Get News & Updates Directly To Your Inbox

 Your PCP’s priority, like ours, is your care.
 Your PCP would rather you get the tests or services that you need than put them off or skip them because money is tight.
 That is true even if you decide to get those tests or services done somewhere that may not be your PCP’s usual choice.

-Giving you options is a big reason that Blue Cross and Blue Shield of Montana provides Provider Finder®.
+Giving you options is a big reason that Blue Cross and Blue Shield of Montana offers Provider Finder®.
 This online tool can show you more detail about doctors and procedures than you may realize.
-Take it for a spin to see for yourself.

 You will see cost breakdowns, including how your copay or coinsurance applies to your deductible and out-of-pocket maximum for most networks.
 If you have chosen a less cost-effective provider, you will see a “Cost Alert” at the bottom of the screen.
 This will show you value options and how they compare to your choices.
 If we see a way for you to save hundreds or even thousands of dollars while still getting the care that you need, we can tell you.